-And we did have an osteopath, on the case based discussion.
-We specialised in this You said that he does do some techniques, which helps the patients but he also said it works in conjunction with whatever conventional medicine has to offer them in involving.
+And we did have an osteopath, on the case-based discussion who specialised in this, you said that he does do some techniques, which helps the patients but he also said it works in conjunction with whatever conventional medicine has to offer them.

 Yeah, and I would think that's a fair answer.
-I mean, conventional medicine is gonna have the biggest answer whether that person gets a little bit of short term temporary relief.
+I mean, conventional medicine is gonna have the biggest answer whether that person gets a little bit of short-term temporary relief.
 That's fine.
-But you have to be a well off client, I think to keep coming back for for that.
+But you have to be a well-off client, I think to keep coming back for that.

 Yes.
-And I suspect some people with chronic lymphedema are quite distressed and anxious about having this lady had had it. she I think she was in her 40s.
-And she had it since her late teens, you know, must be soul destroying, it must be.
+And I suspect some people with chronic lymphedema are quite distressed and anxious about having, this lady had it, I think she was in her 40s.
+And she had it since her late teens, you know, must be soul destroying,

+It must be.
 I just wouldn't.
-I wouldn't feel comfortable taking on a case like that, because I didn't think I'd be offering what I know I wouldn't be offering value for money.
+I wouldn't feel comfortable taking on a case like that, because I don't think I'd be offering, well, I know I wouldn't be offering value for money.
 And in my practice has to be value for money.
 Someone comes in with something, I feel comfortable treating it, I know they're going to get value for money.
 They're not going to be repeatedly coming back.
 I'm happy with that.

-So there are a couple of other aspects. hysterectomy patient, which I did mention earlier on in terms of let's let's move away from the visceral stuff and see that it seems he's coming in with some sort of low back pain and I'm a structural osteopath, and I waggle the joints around a little bit and then we'll go satisfyingly club chlamydia.
-Are those treatment outcomes going to be any difference in a patient who's had a hysterectomy didn't know why I can't see why they should be so thorough it asks you I wonder whether I should modify my techniques.
+So there are a couple of other aspects about post hysterectomy patient, which you did mention earlier, on in terms of, let's move away from the visceral stuff, let's say that she's coming in with some sort of low back pain and I'm a structural osteopath, and I waggle the joints around a little bit and they'll go satisfyingly clunk when I do that.
+Are those treatment outcomes going to be any different in a patient who's had a hysterectomy, do you think?

+Know, why?
+I can't see why they should be.

+I wondered whether I should modify my techniques.
 I'm not gonna treat them in the first three months.
+But

-But now that you wouldn't be I wouldn't be because you're rummaging and you're twisting them around, they're not gonna feel comfortable that there is always a risk of a tear or something.
+No, you wouldn't be, I wouldn't be because you're rummaging and you're twisting them around, they're not gonna feel comfortable, there is always a risk of a tear or something.
 Or a hernia.
 The biggest risk is a hernia in that first two, three months, so you're going to kind of keep away from it.
-But after that, no, have no influence one way or the other, when you should be setting it, setting it Rest of the mind of the member who asked about treating after hysterectomy.
-In terms of what you know, before we release Suzy back into the wild in turn in all your experience what are the sort of what's the obvious sort of things that a structure osteopath like myself might miss that you would pick up many interesting cases you can share with us.
+But after that, no, have no influence one way or the other.

+Well, that should be setting at rest the member who asked about treating after hysterectomy.
+In terms of what you know, before we release Susie back into the wild, in all your experience, what's the obvious sort of things that a structure osteopath like myself might miss that you would pick up?
+Or any interesting cases you can share with us.